 This is one of the best places I can recommend.
 This educational destination is a smashing hit to our students’ traveling interests.
 We all know that China has shown to the world its great capability in providing the world with amazing tourist destinations.

-The arousing story behind the 8,000+ soldiers and hundred of chariots and horse figures is that the wonder has been approximately from the late third century BCE but was only discovered on March 29, 1974.
+The arousing story behind the 8,000+ soldiers and hundreds of chariots and horse figures is that the wonder has been approximately from the late third century BCE but was only discovered on March 29, 1974.

 We can visualize how the local farmers were astounded upon unexpectedly coursing through a terra-cotta army of life-size soldiers with the tallest being the generals.
 This is the first in an extensive collection of terra-cotta warriors ever found in China.

-Aren’t you amazed yourself?
+Aren’t you amazed?

 6. Ancient Pagodas, Myanmar